 I think it is important because wine is beverage of place.
 Until you see the landscape and geography, the differences in soil, feel the weather differences and see how all of this affects the grapes and resulting wines, you are only getting half the story.
 But it is not just the soil, grapes and weather; it is also about the culture that helped start the industry, that quite literally propped up that industry in the early days and helped it grow up into something that the rest of the word appreciates.

-Are there any memories / lessons you learned in your training that have stuck with you?
-What are they?
+What are some of the lessons you learned in your training that have stuck with you as a winemaker?

 Hmmm, trying to choose one is hard, so here are a few: